the-events-calendar/advanced-post-manager/readme.txt

 * Bug - fixed escaping throughout
 * Bug - fixed comments bubbles when they exist in the table
-* Tweak - Brought version in line with other Modern Tribe plugins
+* Tweak - Brought version in line with other The Events Calendar plugins
 * Tweak - Added some changelog formatting enhancements after seeing keepachangelog.com :)
 * Feature - added translation support
 * Feature - Added Brazilian Portuguese translation files, courtesy of Gustavo Bordoni